iotaledger/goshimmer/documentation/docs/apis/ledgerstate.md

 ## `/ledgerstate/addresses/unspentOutputs`
-Gets all unspent outputs for a list of addresses that were sent in the body message.
+Gets all unspent outputs for a list of addresses that were sent in the body block.
 Returns the unspent outputs along with inclusion state and metadata for the wallet.

 ### Request Body
 ```json